Workers' Force: History

 In February 1958 the African branches of FO became an independent organization, Confédération Africaine des Syndicats Libres-FO.

-In the 1960s, when André Bergeron became leader of the Confederation, the links between FO and the French Section of the Workers' International (SFIO) became distended.
-Indeed, if Bergeron was an SFIO member, he was also the "main partner" of the employers and the right-wing governments.
-In this, FO presided the social security offices.
-Besides, it welcomed Conservatives and Far-Left, notably members of the Internationalist Communist Organization.
-The hostility to the CGT and to the French Communist Party is the cement of the confederation.
+In 1963, when André Bergeron became leader of the Confederation, the links between FO and the French Section of the Workers' International (SFIO) became distended.
+Indeed, if Bergeron was an SFIO member for a short period, he was also a hardcore reformist who believed firmly in "social agreement" with the employers and the De Gaulle right-wing government.
+He helped create a social security offices with them, that FO presided.